-(Appeals Committee Divisional Chair and Vice President for Academic Affairs).
+(Appeals Committee Divisional Chair and Provost).
 A sanction for class disruption may be appealed using this appeal process.
 However, a violation that involves a charge of academic dishonesty must be appealed before the Dean of Students.
 Students have the right to continue attending class while an appeal is in process.